sparkflows/sparkflows-docs/docs/troubleshooting/testing-environment.rst

 top

+It is recommended to have at least 16GB of RAM and 4+vCPU's on the machine.

 Check if fire-ui process is running
 +++++++++

 ps -ef | grep fire-ui

+fire-ui is the main webserver process.

 Check the ports on which fire-ui is running
 ++++++++++

+By default Fire Insights listens on 2 ports : 8080 and 8443

 Run SparkPi on the cluster
 +++++++++